cits3007/cits3007.github.io/assets/labs/lab05.md

 We will add the `-g` flag to the `gcc` command, so debugging information is added to the binary.
 If you run
 `make`, the debugging version is already created.
-We will use `gdb` to debug `stack-L1-dbg`.
+We will use GDB to debug `stack-L1-dbg`.
 We need to create a file called `badfile` before running the program.